NiraOfficial/niraclient/README.md

 ## Nira Client
-In this repo is a collection of useful client -> server methods for Nira.
+In this repo is a collection of useful client -> server methods for Nira (niraclient.py) and an accompanying commandline tool (niracmd.py) that implements these methods.

+Currently, functions and command-line capabilities are included for:
+* Uploading assets - Useful for uploading assets from existing tools such as Perforce, Shotgun, etc. [Here's a Perforce Integration Example](https://www.youtube.com/watch?v=AhfdoJv1TP0)
+* Downloading assets - Useful for importing assets into existing tools such as Maya, Unity, etc. [Here's a Maya example](https://www.youtube.com/watch?v=JG06Uf8nUCg)
-Currently, methods are included for uploading assets, checking for recently updated assets (i.e. assets that are newly uploaded, have new markups, or have recent approval status changes), and checking whether an asset has finished being processed by Nira after upload.
+* Checking for recently updated assets - Assets that are newly uploaded, have new markups, or have recent approval status changes.
+Useful for setting up automated notifications for artists or directors.

-There are two main components:
+As mentioned, there are two main components:
 #### niraclient.py
 Includes the API calls themselves.
 Inline documentation can be found in the file.
 HTML documentation of the class can be found at https://apidocs.nira.app/niraclient.html
 #### niracmd.py